Raising Money For Austin’s Trees

 The two new programs are:

-Remove and Replace – this pilot program provides low-income Austin residents with expert assessment, removal, and replacement of hazardous trees at no charge.
+– this pilot program provides low-income Austin residents with expert assessment, removal, and replacement of hazardous trees at no charge.
 According to TreeFolks, the drought of 2011 weakened the Central Texas tree canopy, stressing some trees and causes limbs to drop or their trunks to lean (potentially threatening property).

 TreeFolks Fundraiser